ViCE-model/ViCE-model/README.md

 ### 4.2 Linear evaluation models

-The linear evaluation models for COCO and Cityscapes are included as part of the repository.
+The linear evaluation models for COCO and Cityscapes are **included as part of the repository**.

 1. Linear COCO model (for use with ViCE model `exp27_coco`)